laitanawe/intro-to-bash/setup.md

    You should end up with a new folder called **`shell-lesson-data`** on your Desktop.

 ## Install software
+For a Windows computer, download and install <a href="https://mobaxterm.mobatek.net/download.html">MobaXterm</a>.
+For a Mac computer running macOS, the default Unix Shell is Bash.
+For a Linux computer, the default Unix Shell is likely Bash.

-If you do not already have the shell software installed, you will need to [download and install][install_shell] it.
+If you do not already have the shell software installed, you may need to [download and install][install_shell] it.

-Download and install <a href="https://mobaxterm.mobatek.net/download.html">MobaXterm</a>.

 ## Open a new shell
 After installing the software